James-Maxwell-Udemy/Beginner-to-advanced-HTML5-CSS3/README.md

 Q8: I want to put the project in my portfolio.
 Is that allowed?
 A: Absolutely!
 Just make sure you actually built them yourself by following the course, and that you understand what you did.
 What is not allowed is that you create your own course/videos/articles based on this course's content!

-Q9: I love your courses and want to get updates on new courses.
-How?
-A: Firstly, I appriciate your enthusiasm.
-I make important announcements on twitter @devarsenal1, instagram @devarsenal_official, linkedin @Devarsenal-Tech.
-So you should definitely follow me wherever possible 🤝

-Q10: How do I get my certificate of completion?
+Q9: How do I get my certificate of completion?
 A: A certificate of completion is provided by Udemy after you complete 100% of the course.
 After completing the course, just click on the "Your progress" indicator in the top right-hand corner of the course page.
 If you want to change your name on the certificate, please contact the Udemy support team.

-Q11: Do you accept pull requests?
+Q10: Do you accept pull requests?
 A: No, for the simple reason that I want this repository to contain the exact same code that is shown in the videos.
 However, please feel free to add an issue if you found one.